 Brown said the medical cannabis program needs lower prices, open more locations, and have “better value for patients.”

-Regarding opening the adult-use cannabis market, “We would really need to see action across the board,” Brown said, explaining the dispensaries have not been adequately preparing for this.
+Regarding opening the adult-use cannabis market, “We would really need to see action across the board,” Brown said.
+He explained the dispensaries have not been adequately preparing for this.

-He noted that growing bans in small and suburban towns.
-A municipal ban does not necessarily ban cannabis in town, just the industry Brown said.
+Brown noted that growing bans in small and suburban towns.
+A municipal ban does not necessarily ban cannabis in town, just the industry.
 He encouraged towns to “work with us, wait to see the regulations we do.
 Certainly, we want to hear from all of you.”

 “It’s going to be important that these businesses have a place to go,” Brown said.

-Brown said the 2019 Alternative Treatment Center (ATC) license round, the announcement of which has been delayed for 16 months due to a lawsuit, will be announced: “sooner rather than later.”
+He explained the 2019 Alternative Treatment Center (ATC) license round.
+Unfortunately, the announcement has been delayed for 16 months due to a lawsuit, will be announced: “sooner rather than later.”

 There will be a better and more open permit process.